 “There were so many meals where you swear this was the greatest one you have ever had in your life; but one after another, after another and in the most beautiful of restaurants.
 From the very first meal at a gorgeous historic downtown Buenos Aires hotel to the last at a chic and rustic lunch spot, it felt like every meal was memorable.
 Chef Ricardo was able to construct a glimpse into the cornerstone of Argentine life through his selections of restaurants and dishes where you begin to feel like you are a part of the bigger story you might miss when visiting another country and culture without such a guide.” — Lara Jane, Virginia

-Continuing our celebration of the birthplace of tango, we’ll dine at the famed five-star Faena Hotel.
-Our three course dinner will also include wine, champagne and an intimate performance from Rojo Tango.
-Love.
-Passion.
-Madness.
-Glamour.
-Rojo Tango presents a modern approach to traditional tango that is both irresistible and entertaining.
+Continuing our celebration of the birthplace of tango, we’ll dine at the famed Gala Tango.
+Our three-course wine dinner will also include an intimate tango performance presenting a modern approach to the traditional art form that is both irresistible and entertaining.

-To cap off our final day of touring in Buenos Aires, we will dine together at La Brigada, Argentina’s star steakhouse, where we’ll enjoy the best local meats accompanied by the finest wines.
+While touring the city we will dine together at Don Julio, Argentina’s star steakhouse, where we’ll enjoy the best local grilled meats accompanied by the finest wines.

 Upon arrival, we’ll enjoy a private transfer from the airport to the Park Hyatt Hotel in downtown Mendoza.
-With its beautifully restored 19th-century Spanish colonial facade, this five star hotel is nothing short of spectacular.
-Many of the rooms have stunning views of the Andes Mountains.
-The hotel is also home to a casino and luxury spa.
+With its beautifully restored 19th-century Spanish colonial facade, this five-star hotel is nothing short of spectacular.
+The hotel is also holds a casino and luxury spa.
 Situated in one of the greatest wine capitals of the world, Mendoza is the perfect basecamp to explore all the sights and flavors of the foothills and high plains of Argentina.
 While in Mendoza, we will take a private tour of Bodega Benegas winery, of which has been in business since 1883, and Piedra Infinita, the highest vineyard in the province, where Sebastian Zuccardi produces his wines with the highest standards of quality.

 “Not only was Argentina a fabulous country and the food and wine outstanding, but traveling with Chef and Suzanne was having 24 hour tour guides with a deep knowledge and appreciation for the country.
 You won’t find that level of service anywhere else.” — Susan and David, North Carolina

 “The trip was magnificent.
 The week in Buenos Aires was a wonderful experience.
 The food, wine and camaraderie were so much fun!
-The restaurants were all first class and a nice mixture of varying ambiance and food—a read treat for foodies!
-In Bariloche the boat trip—awesome!
-Iguazu Falls was also magnificent and both of these locations without a doubt should again be offered to your future groups.” – Jan & Bob, North Carolina
+The restaurants were all first class and a nice mixture of varying ambiance and food—a read treat for foodies! – Jan & Bob, North Carolina

 Explore some of our favorite moments featured in the 2015 and 2016 photo gallery.
-Space is limited to just 18 guests, make your reservation today!
-For more information about Culinary & Wine Tours Argentina, contact Chef Ricardo LLC c/o Chef Ricardo Fernandez Battini at firstname.lastname@example.org or 828.627.6751
+For more information about Culinary & Wine Tours Argentina, contact Chef Ricardo LLC c/o Chef Ricardo Fernandez Battini at email@example.com or 828.492.4073.